-Uplift Legal Funding does not provide non-recourse lawsuit loans in Tennessee.
-With a population of 6,600,299, Tennessee is the 17th largest state in the United States, and ranks 18th for per capita fatal injuries (D.C. included).
+Uplift Legal Funding provides non-recourse lawsuit loans in partnership with funding companies that service Tennessee.
+With a population of 6,600,299, Tennessee is the 17th largest state in the United States and ranks 18th for per capita fatal injuries (D.C. included).

 Because funding regulation is complex, Uplift developed a funding-ease scale.
 This scale helps plaintiffs understand what part their state plays in lawsuit loan decisions.
 On a scale of 0 to 10, Tennessee scores a 0.8.
 This means that we consider it very tough for plaintiffs to get lawsuit loans in Tennessee.
 Read more information below about the legal funding environment in Tennessee.